Skórzewiak - stock.adobe.com

 AI-powered cyber attacks may be just months away, warn Five Eyes

-Frontier AI models will pose a greater cyber security risk to government and businesses than previously thought, putting businesses and governments at risk within months
+Frontier AI models will pose a greater cyber security risk to governments and businesses than previously thought, putting them at risk within months

-Powerful AI models could be used to conduct cyber attacks within a matter of months, western intelligence agencies warned today, placing governments and businesses at greater risk.
+Powerful artificial intelligence (AI) models could be used to conduct cyber attacks in a matter of months, Western intelligence agencies warned today, placing governments and businesses at greater risk.

-The leaders of the Five Eyes cyber security agencies, which include the UK, USA, Canada, Australia and New Zealand, warned today that “frontier AI” models will pose a greater risk to cyber security than expected.
+The leaders of the Five Eyes cyber security agencies, including the UK, US, Canada, Australia and New Zealand, said “frontier AI” models will pose a greater risk to cyber security than expected.

-Their advice echoes concerns that hostile states such as China, Russia, Iran and North Korea may rapidly catch-up with AI capabilities developed by the US and available to organisations in Europe, giving them offensive cyber capabilities far in advance of today.
+Their advice echoes concerns that hostile states such as China, Russia, Iran and North Korea may rapidly catch up with AI developed by the US and available to organisations in Europe, giving them offensive cyber capabilities far ahead of today’s.

-“Organisations that integrate AI tools into their security operations can detect vulnerabilities earlier, improve software quality, monitor unusual behaviour, and respond faster to incidents – reducing both the cost and impact of incidents”, the notice adds.
+“Organisations that integrate AI tools into their security operations can detect vulnerabilities earlier, improve software quality, monitor unusual behaviour and respond faster to incidents – reducing both the cost and impact of incident.”

-The Five Eyes say that the rapid pace of frontier AI development means that cyber risk assumptions can become outdated in months, not years.
-“We must act before and be prepared to adapt and withstand evolving threats”.
+The Five Eyes said the rapid pace of frontier AI development means cyber risk assumptions can become outdated in months, not years.
+“We must act before and be prepared to adapt and withstand evolving threats,” they added.

-Company boards and executives should ensure their companies are resilient to cyber threats, and ensure they are confident that controls in place will perform during a real cyber incident.
+Company boards and executives should ensure their companies are resilient to cyber threats, and that they are confident their controls will perform during a real cyber incident.

-The chief Executive Officer of GCHQ’s National Cyber Security Center, which published the advisory in advance of other Five Eyes members, Richard Horne said the growing capability of AI meant that a “step change” in collective cyber defence is required.
+Richard Horne, the chief executive officer of GCHQ’s National Cyber Security Center, which published the advisory in advance of other Five Eyes members, said the growing capability of AI meant a “step change” in collective cyber defence is required.

 Our shared position with international partners on what frontier AI means for cyber security is clear: recent developments are shifting the global threat landscape, and it is crucial that defenders keep up,” he said.

-“It is more important than ever that every member of an organisation, from the Board to the IT desk, work towards a shared mission: keeping our online world secure from those who would harm it,” he added.
+“It is more important than ever that every member of an organisation, from the board to the IT desk, work towards a shared mission: keeping our online world secure from those who would harm it,” added Horne.

 Five Eyes advice for basic security